 Routing devices in OSPF areas are identified by a router ID.
 The router ID is expressed in IP address format.
-The IP address of the router ID is not required to be included in any IP interface range or in any OSPF area.
+The IP address of the router ID is not required to be included in any IP interface range or in any OSPF area, and may even use the G8052 loopback interface.